acoustic-content-samples/wchtools-cli/README.md

   Caution: It's a good idea to pull all artifacts to your working directory before deleting them from Acoustic Content.
 This provides a backup in case you need to restore some or all of the deleted artifacts in the future.

 #### Triggering a publishing system update (advanced)
   By default, authoring artifacts such as content and assets are published to the delivery system when they are moved from draft to ready to publish state.
 Therefore, an explicit publish command is not necessary.
 If needed, you can use wchtools CLI to trigger an explicit publish with the following publish command.
-The publish command updates publish by default, that is, it publishes only the artifacts that are not already in the delivery system.
+The publish command updates the publishing system by default, that is, it publishes only the artifacts that are not already in the delivery system.

     wchtools publish --verbose

   If for some reason all of the published artifacts need to be republished, you can do a "rebuild" publish with the following command.
-Note that all items in delivery will be unavailable whilst this process runs which will make any production site unavailable.
-This should only be done as a last resort.
+Note that all items in delivery will be unavailable whilst this process runs which will make any production site or application unavailable.
+Only execute this command if you know what're doing!

     wchtools publish -r --verbose